melonlonmeo/BossEvolution/README.md

 - Additional boss mechanics
 - Enhanced visual effects

-## 🤝 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Join our Discord community
-- Check the wiki for detailed information

 ---

 Remember: Each boss fight will be unique!
 Prepare accordingly and enjoy the enhanced challenge!